Cross-Cancer Knowledge Transfer in WSI-based Prognosis Prediction: Additional Experiments for

 \subsection{More Results on Expert Routing}

+\textbf{Case Study and Visualization}~ Here, we examine the expert routing in $\ourmethod$ to see how transferred prognostic knowledge is utilized and combined.
+As shown in Figure \ref{fig:vis-routing-heatmaps}, we find that expert routing tends to assign higher scores to the experts who can capture more helpful information.

-\textbf{More Case Studies}~ We show the result of two additional case studies in Figure \ref{apx_fig:more_routing_maps}.
-From these results, we find that the expert routing of $\ourmethod$ can identify helpful experts (that capture prognosis-relevant tissue regions) and assign larger scores for them.
-Besides, for different inputs, it calculates a different combination of transferred knowledge, rather than a fixed one.
-These results further show the effectiveness and the diversity of expert routing.
+Besides the above result, we show two additional cases in Figure \ref{apx_fig:more_routing_maps}.
+From these results, we also see that the expert routing in $\ourmethod$ can identify helpful experts (that capture prognosis-relevant tissue regions) and assign higher scores to them.
+In addition, for different inputs, it produces different combinations of transferred knowledge, rather than a fixed one.
+These results further show the effectiveness and diversity of expert routing.

-\textbf{Dynamics of Routing Scores in Training}~ Apart from the above case studies on expert routing, we also inspect the overall change of routing scores in training, where $\mathcal{T}$ = COADREAD is taken as an instance.
-As shown in Figure \ref{apx_fig:epoch_routing_scores}, we observe that the experts from STES, BRCA, and BLCA often obtain higher average scores than the others in routing.
-These experts also obtain a good performance (C-Index = 0.636, 0.604, and 0.597, respectively) in zero-shot model transfer, as shown in Figure \ref{fig:results_zero_tf}.
-This result implies that the model with better transfer performance is more likely to obtain higher average scores in routing.
+\textbf{Dynamics of Routing Scores in Training}~ Apart from the above case studies on expert routing, we also examine the overall change of routing scores during training, using $\mathcal{T}$ = COADREAD as an example.
+As shown in Figure \ref{apx_fig:epoch_routing_scores}, we observe that the experts from STES, BRCA, and BLCA often achieve higher average routing scores than the others.
+These experts also receive a good performance (C-Index = 0.636, 0.604, and 0.597, respectively) in model transfer, as shown in Figure \ref{fig:results_zero_tf}.
+This result implies that the model with better transfer performance is more likely to receive higher average scores in routing.
 However, this is not always the case.
 For example, the model from KIPAN and COADREAD show a C-Index of 0.617 and 0.673, respectively; yet their routing scores are often near zero.
-One possible reason for this may be that these models only offer redundant features that have already produced by those experts with top routing scores.
+One possible reason is that these models could only offer redundant features that those experts with top routing scores have already produced.